Skip to main content

 • Known error rate is acceptable

-• Method is generally accepted in the field
+• Method is generally accepted in the relevant field

 • Original digital file preserved (not edited copy)